 Did you make and love this recipe?
 Give it your review and rating below!
 And make sure to follow me on Instagram, Pinterest and Facebook too!

 For the strawberries:

 - 66 grams granulated sugar about ⅓ cup

 For the whipped cream:

 - 14 ounces coconut cream canned, chilled overnight

 - 2 Tablespoons granulated sugar

 - Set biscuits aside.

-- Set aside for 15 minutes.
+- Set aside for 15 minutes for syrup to develop.